Appalachia Regional Food Business Center

 Operations to cease on September 15th, 2025.

 We are disappointed to receive notice that the US Department of Agriculture has decided to terminate the Regional Food Business Center program.
-We were notified that the Appalachia Regional Food Business Center, led by Rural Action and a large network of partners, is entering a 60 day wind-down period that will conclude on September 15th, 2025.
+The Appalachia Regional Food Business Center, led by Rural Action and a large network of partners will conclude on September 15th, 2025.
 We are proud of the work that our team has accomplished and their dedication to farms and food businesses across the Appalachian region and beyond.

 With gratitude,